98 Degrees: 2012–present: Reunion, 2.0 and Let It Snow

 The band released their new album, 2.0, their first studio album in 13 years, on May 7, 2013.

 In summer 2016, they regrouped again to headline the My2K Tour, their first headlining tour in 15 years.
 They were supported by O-Town, Ryan Cabrera, and Dream, putting together a bill of pop acts that were first popular in the late 1990s and early 2000s at larger venues.

 In 2017, they returned to Universal Music and put out their second Christmas album, Let it Snow, because of their 20th anniversary.
-They also plan to do a tour around the fall in promotion of the album, which is called "At Christmas Tour".
+They promoted it with a series of concerts across the United States called the "At Christmas Tour".

 On November 23, 2017, the band made a 90-second musical appearance in Macy's Thanksgiving Day Parade, performed in New York City.

 On May 21, 2018, the band made a musical appearance at Miss USA, singing "The Hardest Thing" and "I Do", as the three final girls did their last walk on the stage.

 From October 15 to October 16, 2018, 98 Degrees appeared at Epcot at Walt Disney World as part of the Eat To The Beat concert series during the annual Food and Wine Festival.

-On July 9, 2021, the band released a new single titled "Where Do You Want To Go", their first release since their 2013 album.
+On July 9, 2021, the band released a new single titled "Where Do You Want To Go".
 They joined Canadian country singer Brett Kissel on the single "Ain't the Same" in April 2022.